Domain-Specific Multi-Level IR Rewriting for GPU: Introduction

 \section{Introduction}

-Domain-specific approaches are revolutionizing the generation of high-performance device-specific code and sparked the development of powerful domain-specific language (DSL) frameworks, often achieving performance numbers unattainable for general-purpose compilers~\cite{mullapudi2015polymage, tianqi2018tvm, rawat2015SDSLc,yask2016, sourouri2017panda,tang2011pochoir}.
+\muellch{Had a hiccup reading the first sentence of the introduction.
+The first verb is in the present ``are revolutionizing'', the second verb is in the past ``sparked''.
+For me personally this did not flow well.} Domain-specific approaches are revolutionizing the generation of high-performance device-specific code and sparked the development of powerful domain-specific language (DSL) frameworks, often achieving performance numbers unattainable for general-purpose compilers~\cite{mullapudi2015polymage, tianqi2018tvm, rawat2015SDSLc,yask2016, sourouri2017panda,tang2011pochoir}.
 For example, Halide~\cite{ragan2013halide} automated the generation of high-performance code for image processing, XLA~\cite{leary2017xla} exploited domain-specific compilation to accelerate deep learning, and Stella~\cite{gysi2015stella} was the first to move the weather and climate simulation to GPUs leading to 2.9$\times$ speedup~\cite{fuhrer2014stella}.

 The broad success of domain-specific compilers---over time---also exposed their largest weakness: their one-off implementations mostly separated from general-purpose production compiler pipelines.
 Halide, XLA, Stella, and others are specialized solutions for their respective domains that are not designed with reusability in mind.
 The small number of reusable compiler infrastructures, research-oriented such as ROSE~\cite{quinlan2000rose} or production such as LLVM~\cite{lattner2004llvm}, evidences of a significant effort required to design and maintain the infrastructure compared to implementing domain-specific functionality.
 As a result, the ongoing trend of designing standalone DSL compilers compartmentalizes the developer communities, spreads the efforts, hinders innovation transfer, and leads us to ask: ``how can we design a domain-specific compiler that (a) is cleanly decoupled from user-facing front-ends, (b) makes it easy to implement domain-transformations, and (c) clearly separates potentially generic components?''